tylerstonge/rsamsg/README.md

-# sotrm
+# rsamsg

-sotrm, is the simple OTR messenger.
-It is meant to be a bare bones simplistic terminal chat client with otr encryption by default.
+rsamsg is a simple RSA messenger.
+It is meant to be a bare bones simplistic terminal chat client with rsa encryption by default.